Scouting in South Carolina: Girl Scouts, Hornet's Nest Council

 The Girl Scouts, Hornets' Nest Council is headquartered in Charlotte, North Carolina.
 It was chartered in 1935.
-It serves 19,000 girls in North Carolina and South Carolina.
+It serves 8,000 girls and volunteers in North Carolina and South Carolina.
 In South Carolina, it serves the county of York.
+It has one camp in Statesville, NC.
 It does not have any camps in South Carolina.

 See also: Scouting in North Carolina.